This story has been updated. It was originally published on August 8, 2017.

-When you decide to share a large file or folder online—perhaps you want to send a cute home movie to a doting relative, or need to back up a photo archive to a secondary location—then you can’t just attach it to an email.
+When you decide to share a large file or folder online—perhaps you want to send a cute home movie to a doting relative, or need to back up a photo archive to a secondary location—you can’t just attach it to an email.
 Under the virtual weight of all those 1s and 0s, your regular email client could collapse.

-File-syncing and cloud-storage service Dropbox also lets you easily share hefty files.
-The amount you can shift depends on which of Dropbox's two tiers you use: free or paid.
-The free version can manage up to 2 GB; for anything larger (up to 1 TB), you must pay $9.99 a month.
-It also depends whether you’re uploading files to Dropbox using a web browser (20GB maximum file size), the desktop clients for Windows or macOS (no file size limits), or the mobile apps for iOS and Android (again, no file size limits).
+File-syncing and cloud storage service Dropbox also lets you easily share hefty files.
+The amount you can shift depends on whether you pay for Dropbox space or not.
+The free version can manage up to 2GB; for anything larger (up to 2TB), you must pay $10 a month for yourself or $17 for up to six people to share.
+It also depends whether you’re uploading files to Dropbox using a web browser (50GB maximum file size), the desktop clients for Windows or macOS (no file size limits), or the mobile apps for iOS and Android (again, no file size limits).

-Google Drive works a lot like Dropbox, though this time you get 15 GB of free space across Drive, Gmail, and Google’s other apps.
-If that’s not enough for your needs, you can upgrade to 100 GB for $1.99 a month, 1 TB for $9.99 a month, or a whopping 10 TB for $99.99 a month.
-Even if you choose the most expensive option, the largest file you can move maxes out at 5 TB, no matter how you upload it.
-Again, you can go through your web browser, a desktop application, or a mobile app.
+Google’s free file storage system, Google Drive, works a lot like Dropbox, though you get 15GB of free space across Drive, Gmail, and Google’s other apps.
+If that’s not enough for your needs, you can upgrade to Google One and get 100GB for $2 a month ($20 per year), 200GB for $3 a month ($30 per year), or 2TB for $10 a month ($100 per year).
+Even if you choose the most expensive option, the largest file you can move maxes out at 5TB, no matter how you upload it.
+Again, you can go through your web browser, a desktop application, or a mobile app for Android or iOS.

 As with Dropbox, you can install the desktop application for Google Drive on two computers to easily share a file between the two machines: Simply sign into your Google account in both places and make sure the folder containing the file syncs.

-WeTransfer also falls into the basic-free-and-fast camp, at least if you want to send files smaller than 2 GB.
-For $10 a month, you can upgrade to WeTransfer Plus, which sends up to 20 GB of data at once, password-protects the shared files, and sets expiration dates on the download links.
+WeTransfer also falls into the basic-free-and-fast camp, at least if you want to send files smaller than 2GB.
+For $10 a month, you can upgrade to WeTransfer Pro, which sends up to 200GB of data at once, password-protects the shared files, and allows you to set custom expiration dates on the download links.

 Some file-sharing options come built right into your desktop operating system.
 First up is OneDrive, which you’ll find on Windows machines.
-Unfortunately Microsoft only gives you 5 GB of OneDrive space for free.
-If you’re going to be using more than that, you need to start paying for a monthly subscription.
-Prices start at $1.99 a month for 50 GB.
-For the paid service, files can be up to 10 GB in size.
+Unfortunately Microsoft only gives you 5GB of OneDrive space for free.
+If you’re going to be using more than that, you’ll need to start paying for a monthly subscription.
+Prices start at $2 a month for 100GB.
+For the paid service, files can be up to 250GB in size.

 Launch File Explorer and head down to your OneDrive folder.
 When you right-click on a file, you’ll see a Share a OneDrive link option.
 This generates a shareable link and copies it to the clipboard.
 You can then paste it somewhere else, like an email.
 Once the recipient opens the link in a browser, they can view and download the file whether or not they have a OneDrive account.
 If you’re away from your main computer you can do your sharing through OneDrive on the web: Select the relevant file using the tick boxes, and then click Share.
 The web interface actually gives you a few extra settings, like the option to set an expiration date for the link.

-Finally, there’s iCloud, now baked right into macOS.
-To take advantage of its sharing abilities, first make sure to upload your desktop and documents folders to iCloud: Open System Preferences, then iCloud, and click Options next to iCloud Drive.
-This ensures you can share any file in those folders and their subfolders.
-The maximum file size that iCloud Drive supports is a massive 50 GB, but you only get 5 GB of storage for free—upgrade plans start at $0.99 a month for 50 GB.
+Finally, there’s iCloud, baked right into macOS.
+To take advantage of its sharing abilities, first make sure to upload your desktop and documents folders to iCloud: Open System Preferences, then your Apple ID, followed by iCloud.
+Then, make sure iCloud Drive is turned on and click Options next to iCloud Drive.
+Finally, choose Desktop & Documents Folders.
+This will ensure you can share any file in those folders and their subfolders.
+The maximum file size iCloud Drive supports is a massive 50GB, but you only get 5GB of storage for free—upgrade plans for iCloud+ start at $1 a month for 50GB.